2020 Design Team Process

 - “Strategic Plan FY’22 Fall Preview” sessions held with 2020 Design Teams and various constituent groups to reflect on process, and reenergize around common mission, vision and values

-- Institutional KRs approved by Provost and shared with campus community
+- Target metrics and strategies approved by Provost and shared with campus community

 - Progress is monitored quarterly to mitigate risks, and provide support and guidance